What is Biweekly pay?

 Payroll service providers are used by many employers to process their payroll.
 The supplier usually charges a set price for processing, although there may be additional fees for each direct deposit transaction and live check issue, as well as courier service.

-Paying biweekly rather than weekly saves money on supplier fees and might amount to a significant savings depending on the stages involved in a company's payroll.
+A biweekly pay rather than a weekly pay saves money on supplier fees and might amount to a significant savings depending on the stages involved in a company's payroll.

 A weekly payroll necessitates the employer going over all of the checks issued each week and balancing them against those that are still pending.
 There are fewer live checks issued on a biweekly pay check, which means fewer checks to track.
 It may help reduce the number of stolen and lost checks.